Linaro/website/_posts/current/blog/2023-02-08-top-byte-ignore-for-fun-and-memory-savings.md

 Therefore the function returns true because the top byte of pointer 3 is greater than the top byte of pointer 2.
 We know that this isn’t right because they point to the same location.
 Clearly we did not intend to include the top byte in the calculation.

-Note: Having different top bytes for pointers into the same object is improbable but not impossible.
+**Note**: Having different top bytes for pointers into the same object is improbable but not impossible.
 Take this as an extreme (and potentially undefined behaviour) example for illustration purposes.

 This is the key problem passing tagged pointers to syscalls, libraries, etc. If they don’t specifically clean the pointers then you will get unpredictable results.
 This is why Linux has required that anyone doing a syscall should do that themselves.